tcj2001/AlpacaDashboard-DotNet-6.0/README.md

 ![Imgur](https://i.imgur.com/7k2MXsY.png)

 This is Alpaca Dashboard which will allow you to manage your portfolio in Live and Paper Environment.
 It will list your open position, open orders, closed orders and watchlist of open positions, these list will show real time updates on the close price, position, market value, profit/loss, bid price and ask price for each assets.
-Account data like buying power will updated realtime.
+Account data like buying power will updated real-time.
 You will also have the ability to submit new order or close position etc.

-You can build your own Scanner and Bots classes easily by implementing its interfaces. each implemented scanner will be automaticlly displayed in UI along with its input parameters.
+You can build your own Scanner and Bots classes easily by implementing its interfaces. each implemented scanner will be automatically displayed in UI along with its input parameters.

 Portfolio screen showing open position for the selected environment.
 ![Imgur](https://i.imgur.com/y3wP9d4.png)